Energy Performance of Buildings Directive 2024: Directive 2018/844/EU

 On 11 October 2017, the European Parliament's Committee on Industry, Research and Energy (ITRE) voted positively on a draft report led by Danish MEP Bendt Bendtsen.
 The Committee "approved rules to channel the focus towards energy-efficiency and cost-effectiveness of building renovations in the EU, updating the EPBD as part of the "Clean Energy for All Europeans" package".

 Bendt Bendtsen, member of ITRE and rapporteur of the EPBD review dossier said: "It is vital that Member States show a clear commitment and take concrete actions in their long-term planning.
 This includes facilitating access to financial tools, showing investors that energy efficiency renovations are prioritised, and enabling public authorities to invest in well-performing buildings".

 The proposal was finally approved by the Council and the European Parliament in May 2018.

-2024 revisions
+Directive (EU) 2024/1275

 In 2021, the European Commission, under the leadership of Estonian Commissioner Kadri Simson proposed a new revision of the Directive, in the context of the "Fit for 55" legislative package.
-The proposal includes the following priorities:
+The proposal included more exigent minimum energy performance standards for new and existing buildings and improved availability of energy performance certificates through public online databases.
+Its priorities were: